-A thorough understanding of the perception of incubates in respect of various business incubation services is critical for the success of the business incubation centres.
+TABLE 1: Role of Business Incubation Centres in Promoting Entrepreneurship - Factor Wise Analysis business incubation centres.
 This information serves as a feedback to enhance their utility and effectiveness by making suitable changes in the level and type of services rendered.
-Incubator resources are scarce and should be utilized for providing only those services that benefit the incubates most.
+Incubator resources are scarce and should be utilized for providing only those services that benefit the incubatees most.
 For an analysis of the gaps between perceived and actual services rendered by the business incubation centres, a t-test and ANOVA was performed.
 The level of significance was set at a conventional level of 5 per cent.

-t - test for equality of mean scores of business incubation centres and incubatees regarding various business incubation services
+Analysis of gaps between perceived and actual services rendered by business incubation centres t - test for equality of mean scores of business incubation centres and incubatees regarding various business incubation services